dallinbjohnson/ScorpionJS/docs/api/events.md

 5. **Event Context**: Events include context information such as the service instance, path, and other relevant metadata.

-6. **Cleanup on Unregistration**: When `app.unservice()` is called, all event listeners associated with that service are automatically removed to prevent memory leaks.
+6. **Cleanup on Unregistration**: When `app.unuse()` is called, all event listeners associated with that service are automatically removed to prevent memory leaks.

 ## Advanced Topics